broadwayinc/skapi-documentation/database/introduction.md

 # Database

-Database in your service is where you or your users can store their data.
-You can store any data you want, from small json data to large files.

-Files are served from a CDN, and can take up to 5TB per file.

-Skapi provides fast, simple, yet flexible way to store, retrieve data from your database.
-Skapi database does not require any setup, or schema definition.
-You can start storing data right away.
+Skapi provides fast, simple, secure, yet flexible way to store, retrieve data from your database.

+You can start storing any data from small json data to large binary files up to 5tb per file while Skapi handles the security, indexing, and file storage for you.

+Files will be served through the CDN, and will have restricted access based on the access group the uploader has set.

+Mind you, Skapi database has completely different approach to database management compared to traditional databases.

+We designed the database to be User-Centric, meaning that the end-users(frontend) are the one configuring the database schema and security for you.

+By this approach, the database does not require any complex setup, or schema definition that cost time and money just to get things started.

-In this section, you will learn how to store and retrieve data from your database, and learn how Skapi's powerful indexing system can help you search and filter your data.
+In this section, you will learn how to store and retrieve data from your database, and learn how Skapi's powerful indexing system can help you search your data.